areenberg/MDPSolver/Python/README.md

 pip install mdpsolver
 ```

-MDPSolver works *out of the box* on Ubuntu 22 and newer.

 ### GLIBC not found

-Some users will encounter the `version 'GLIBC_2.32' not found` error when attempting to import MDPSolver in Python.
-In this case, it might help to manually compile and replace the SO-file for the optimization module in the MDPSolver package.
+Some users will encounter the `version 'GLIBC_2.38' not found` error when attempting to import MDPSolver in Python.
+The issue can be resolved by manually compiling and replacing the SO-file for the optimization module in the MDPSolver package.
 See the steps on how to solve the issue in the [documentation](https://github.com/areenberg/MDPSolver/wiki#how-to-install).

 ## Windows